 - The addition of the buttermilk makes the dressing perfectly pourable yet still thick and delicious.
 If you don’t have buttermilk, just measure out the milk and add 1/2 a teaspoon of white vinegar or lemon juice.

-- To make the iceberg wedges, cut the iceberg in half, scoop out the very bottom of the stem, then cut each half into three wedges.
+- To make the iceberg wedges, cut the iceberg in half, scoop out the very bottom of the stem, and then cut each half into three new wedges.

 Try these different additions to mix up this classic dish: